 Most unusual concert venue: Performing in an ice cave inside the Swiss Alps (San Gottardo, Switzerland)

-What characteristics best describe her: „I’m persistent, focused, determined, hard working and an individualist.
+What characteristics best describe her: “I’m persistent, focused, determined, a workaholic and an individualist.
 I do everything my own way, and almost never follow the rulebook.
-I’m not sure if that is a positive or a negative, but it’s who I am and the way I do everything!“
+I’m not sure if that is a positive or a negative, but it’s who I am and the way I do everything!”

 What advice she would offer a kid: “Don’t be afraid to dream big.
 There will always be roadblocks on the way, as well as hard times and lots of people who try to discourage you, but if you believe in yourself, and you work hard and refuse to give up or give in, nothing can stop you from achieving your dreams.”